~ Home ~

 cy020 [at] ie [dot] cuhk [dot] edu [dot] hk

 - Siyue Xie

-[MMDS] Mining of Massive Datasets (Download version 1.3) by Anand Rajaraman, Jeff Ullman and Jure Leskovec, Cambridge University Press.
-Latest version can be downloaded from Mining of Massive Datasets.pdf
+[MMDS] Mining of Massive Datasets (the 3rd version) by Anand Rajaraman, Jeff Ullman and Jure Leskovec, Cambridge University Press.
+Latest version can be downloaded from MMDS Homepage or Mining of Massive Datasets.pdf

 [JLin] Data-Intensive Text Processing with MapReduce by Jimmy Lin and Chris Dyer, Morgan and Claypool Publishers, 2010, can be freely downloaded from http://lintool.github.io/MapReduceAlgorithms/